theoromeo/NextPage-Parser/readme.md

 </main>
 ```
 #### Client Requests
-Now lets imagine we on the page of  another website that sells fender guitars (lets call it `Page:B`), and it references to the `fender` key on `Page:A`.
+Now let's imagine we are on the page of another website that sells Fender guitars (let's call it `Page:B`), and it references the `fender` key on `Page:A`.

-Without the user needing to click on a different website to get information a `grid view` will display on the current page with a image grid of guitars used by john mayer.
+Without the user needing to click on a different website to get information, a `grid view` will display on the current page with an image grid of guitars used by John Mayer.

-Here is the list of tags that will be retrieved client side:
+Here is the list of tags that will be retrieved client-side:
 Information from the head.

 ```html